ijakenorton/cvss_prediction/report/new_plan.md

 Should I have the comparison between the two different types of CVES, e.g. the short description of wordpress vs the verbose description of sveltekit

+I did a grid search on some different hyperparameters, for online / minibatch learning.
+They resulted in worse results though over all, should I include it?
+Thought I should mimic the common trend from a popular paper

+For future angles, look into time based things?
+Or not enough data / hard to interpret

 # Process for final results